About This Chapter

 4. Imagery Lesson Plan

 Empower your students with a solid handle on imagery!
-Two video lessons provide detailed examples of imagery and an in-class sensory experience gives students a chance to demonstrate what they've learned.
+Two video lessons provide detailed examples of imagery and a sensory experience gives students a chance to demonstrate what they've learned.
 To keep this instruction going, use our suggestions for extra activities and related lessons.

 5. Imagery in Poetry: Definition, Examples & Types